Exploring Wrong Sign Scenarios in the Yukawa-Aligned 2HDM: Multi-Higgs Signatures in the WS Scenario

 \section{Multi-Higgs Signatures in the WS Scenario}

-We discuss how we can distinguish the WS scenario from the RS one.
-The Yukawa induced productions discussed in the previous section are, of course, useful to see the difference between the RS and WS scenarios.
-However, these production cross sections strongly depend on the structure of the Yukawa coupling.
-In particular, when we consider a case with large $\tan\beta$ in the Type-X 2HDM or that with smaller $\zeta_u$ in the A2HDM, these processes cannot be used because the cross section is highly suppressed by the smaller top Yukawa coupling for $H$ and $A$.
+We discuss how we can distinguish the WS scenario from the RS one at the LHC.
+As discussed in Sec.~\ref{sec:comparison}, the additional Higgs bosons predominantly decay into bosonic channels including the discovered Higgs boson $h$ in the WS scenario as compared to the RS case.
+Thus, we expect that a larger number of events with multi-Higgs final states can be obtained in the WS scenario than that in the RS case.

-In this section, we consider a pair production of the additional Higgs bosons via gauge interactions~\cite{Kanemura:2001hz,Cao:2003tr,Belyaev:2006rf,Chun:2018vsn,Bahl:2021str,Mondal:2021bxa}, which is quite useful to extract the structure of the Yukawa couplings, because its cross section is simply determined by the masses of the additional Higgs bosons in the Higgs alignment limit.
+In order to clarify this, we consider a pair production of the additional Higgs bosons via gauge interactions~\cite{Kanemura:2001hz,Cao:2003tr,Belyaev:2006rf,Chun:2018vsn,Bahl:2021str,Mondal:2021bxa}, which is quite useful to extract the structure of the Yukawa couplings, because its cross section is simply determined by the masses of the additional Higgs bosons in the Higgs alignment limit.
 We here consider the following processes:

-In the near alignment regime, i.e., $\cos(\beta-\alpha) \simeq 0$, the cross section of the above processes slightly reduces as they are proportional to $\sin^2(\beta-\alpha)$ except for the $AH^\pm$ production.
+with the succeeding decays \be A\to Zh,~~H\to hh/WW/ZZ,~~\textrm{and}~~H^ \pm \to W h. \ee In the near alignment regime, i.e., $\cos(\beta-\alpha) \simeq 0$, the cross section of the above processes slightly reduces as they are proportional to $\sin^2(\beta-\alpha)$ except for the $AH^\pm$ production.
 To estimate the production cross-section we use \texttt{FeynRules}~\cite{Christensen:2008py,Alloul:2013bka} and $\texttt{MadGraph5\_aMC@NLO}$ \cite{Alwall:2011uj,Alwall:2014hca}.
 We also use a uniform K-factor of 1.34~\cite{Bahl:2021str} to incorporate higher-order QCD corrections.

-As discussed in Sec.~\ref{sec:comparison}, the additional Higgs bosons predominantly decay into bosonic channels, and can produce multi-Higgs final states.
-The relevant decay modes are given as \be A\to Zh,~~H\to hh/WW/ZZ,~~\textrm{and}~~H^ \pm \to W h. \ee By combining the electroweak production given in Eq.~(\ref{eq:ewprod}) and the subsequent bosonic decays shown in Eq.~(\ref{eq:bosonicdecays}), multi-Higgs final states are expected at the LHC, which can be a smoking gun signature for the WS scenario.
-We estimate the number of events in various multi-Higgs final states with an integrated luminosity of 3000 fb$^{-1}$.
+We note that the Yukawa induced productions discussed in the previous section are, of course, useful to see the difference between the RS and WS scenarios.
+However, these production cross sections strongly depend on the structure of the Yukawa coupling.
+In particular, when we consider a case with large $\tan\beta$ in the Type-X 2HDM or that with smaller $\zeta_u$ in the A2HDM, these processes cannot be used because the cross section is highly suppressed by the smaller top Yukawa coupling for $H$ and $A$.